aidan-l-hurst/aidan-l-hurst.github.io/README.md

 2. SIEM Querying in Splunk:
 -Used SPL to identify IOCs (Indicators of Compromise) such as failed login attempts and impossible travel; developed familiarity with search syntax and detection.
-Searches shown below.
+Searches shown below (2a-c).

 2a.
 Query to access the index, where all events are ingested, stored, and aggregated
 ![SPL query 1](assets/img/Splunk%20query%201.png)